 We at Edsby salute formative teachers

 Some flattering pics of Edsby staff from their childhoods, with reflections on most meaningful teachers.

 H.E.
-Scott Welch – Vice President of Sales & Co-Founder
+Scott Welch – Co-Founder

 Sheila Perry taught Grade 10 English at Fort Richmond Collegiate in Winnipeg, Manitoba.
 I needed an extra half-credit, and looking through the course catalog I saw something called “Public Speaking.”
 I thought it looked easy, so I signed up.
 On the very first day, Ms. Perry told us, “everybody needs to know how to give a proper speech, even if the only two they ever give will be at their wedding and their retirement.”